VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Results and Discussion

 \textbf{Effect of adapter placement across modules. } In \Cref{fig:adapter_optimized}, we insert adapters into one module at a time and report the change in AP$_{50}$ relative to ZS, averaged over Watercolor, ClipArt, and Comic.
-On YW, adapting the vision encoder yields the largest gain (+4.4 AP$_{50}$).
-The neck ranks second (+2.6), and the head and text encoder give negligible gains.
-On GD, adapting the text encoder yields the best gain (+3.3).
-The head changes little, and adapting the vision encoder or the neck slightly degrades performance.
-We attribute this difference to architectural design: YW benefits from mitigating domain shift at early layers, given its simple architecture.
-In contrast, the more complex GD detector can overfit, but benefits from optimizing the text encoder due to multi-stage vision–text fusion.
-Consequently, we insert adapters into the vision encoder and neck for YW and into the text encoder for GD.
+For YW, adapting the vision backbone yields the largest gain (+4.4 AP$_{50}$), followed by the neck (+2.6), whereas adapting the head or text encoder provides little benefit.
+This behavior reflects YW's architecture, where the detector and text encoder are largely decoupled and interact only at the final scoring stage.
+As a result, updating the text encoder mainly affects classification scores and has a limited impact on detection performance.
+This observation is also consistent with YW pretraining results, where fine-tuning the text encoder can even degrade performance~\cite{yoloworld}.
+We therefore omit head adapters in the main experiments to reduce computation.